Escitalopram: The Enantiomer of Citalopram – Differences, Stopping It & Why Ibuprofen Is Dangerous

 Standard dose10 mg20 mg

-Maximum dose20 mg (10 mg in older adults)40 mg (20 mg in older adults)
+Maximum dose20 mg (10 mg in older people)40 mg (20 mg in older people)

 QT prolongationLower (4.3 ms at 10 mg)Greater (10–20 ms)

-Cipriani meta-analysis 2009Slight efficacy advantageNo advantage
+Cipriani 2009 meta-analysisSlight efficacy advantageNo advantage

-CYP interaction potentialSimilar (CYP2C19)Slightly higher
+CYP interaction potentialSimilar (CYP2C19)Somewhat higher

 Price (generics)ComparableComparable

-Table scrollable to the right
+Table scrolls to the right

-3. How It Works
+3. How it works

-4. Indications & Dosage
+4. Indications & dosage

 IndicationStarting doseStandard doseMaximum dose